Getting Started with Lichen

 Create a Wallet

 Generate a new keypair.
-This creates an Ed25519 private key and derives your Lichen address.
+This creates a native ML-DSA-65 seed and derives your versioned Lichen address.

 Shell